inverter404/bosch-interiit/README.md

 1. Unzip the file `H1_BSC_16.zip`.
 2. Upload .ipynb files to Google Colab.
+3. Copy model weights to drive,mount the drive and load respective weights.
-3. Run Shift-Enter to run the respective cells.
+4. Run Shift-Enter to run the respective cells.

 ### Usage info
 1. Baseline Model can be downloaded from these links
 ---
 ## File Structure
 - **Detailed project report** has been attached as `PROJECT_REPORT.pdf`.
-- ML Training workflow has been attached in `notebooks/*`
-- ML Evaluation workflow has been attached in `evaluations/*`